enlupi/FCC-Validation/README.md

 # How Does the Pipeline Work?

+Pipelines are the top-level component of continuous integration, delivery, and deployment implemented inside GitLab projects.
+They are compromised of jobs, which define what to do and are executed by runners.
+Jobs are organised into [stages](#pipeline-stages), which define when to run each job.
+The GitLab pipeline scheduler allows the user to automatically trigger the pipeline at specific times and to define custom [environmental variables](#pipeline-variables) to further specify the behaviour of each schedule.

+The pipeline is defined in the [Key4hep-validation](https://gitlab.cern.ch/key4hep/k4-validation) GitLab repository and is executed using the k4test3 CERN machine as a runner.
+It behaves according to the following general schema.
+Each of the detectors to be studied is simulated and the output is optionally reconstructed.
+These results are used to produce histograms of physical variables of interest, which are later compared via statistical tests to reference distributions.
+Plots showing both the current and reference distributions are created and finally uploaded on the validation website.

 ## Pipeline Variables

-The pipeline acts as a long bash script, whose behaviour can be controlled through specific **pipeline variables**.
-These variables are defined at the [beginnig of the pipeline](https://gitlab.cern.ch/key4hep/k4-validation/-/blob/add_comparison/.gitlab-ci.yml?ref_type=heads#L1-49), and can be set to the desired values when instantiating a new pipeline via the *Pipeline Schedule Editor*. <br>
+The pipeline environmental variables are defined at the [beginnig of the pipeline](https://gitlab.cern.ch/key4hep/k4-validation/-/blob/add_comparison/.gitlab-ci.yml?ref_type=heads#L1-49).
+Each one has a default value, and can be set to the desired value when instantiating a new pipeline via the *pipeline schedule editor*.
+The list of customisable variables is the following:
-Here is the list of the variables used in this specific pipeline:

 1. **VALIDATION_JOB_TYPE**: Which type of validation job to run.
 In order to use the new version of the pipeline, please select *run_script*.
 2. **VERSIONS**: List of detector versions that need to tested, separated by a comma (e.g. "ALLEGRO_o1_v03, IDEA_o1_v03, CLD_o3_v01").